AplaProject/apla-docs-en/source/topics/script.rst

 .. describe:: params

-    List of comma-separated names of columns, where the values that are listed in **val** will be written.

-.. describe:: val

-    List of comma-separated values for the columns listed in **params**.

-    Values can be a string or a number.
+    Associative array where keys are field names and values are values to insert.

 Example
 """""""

-    DBInsert("mytable", "name,amount", "John Dow", 100)
+    DBInsert("mytable", {name: "John Smith", amount: 100})

 .. _DBUpdate: